 For the past several years I have been communicating and working directly with LGBTI refugees Kenya- both in Nairobi and Kakuma Camp.
 I have advocated for the community as a whole and on an ad hoc basis for individuals, balancing the refugee reports of insecurity and failed protection against working with UNHCR staff to find … More Injured Ugandan Refugee Evacuated from Kakuma Exposes Threat by RAS Officer

-Kenya a Hostile Host – Thirty LGBTI Refugees in Kakuma Camp, Kenya, mostly Ugandans, participated in a sanctioned peaceful demonstration.
-As they tried to deliver a document to the UNHCR office were refused entry to the compound.
-When they returned some time later they report being viciously attacked by police who were apparently called by UNHCR staff. … More LGBT Refugee Peaceful Protest Turns Violent at UNHCR Compound in Kenya
+Kenya is a hostile host to LGBTI refugees:– Thirty LGBTI Refugees in Kakuma Camp, Kenya, mostly Ugandans participating in an approved peaceful demonstration, tried to deliver a document to UNHCR, but after being refused entry into the compound were viciously attacked by police.
+I have reached out to UNHCR for comment and will update accordingly.
+The conditions … More LGBT Refugee Peaceful Protest Turns Violent at UNHCR Compound in Kenya

 “We in a miserable situation dying, having nothing to eat and no where to sleep.
 We are dying help us dear madam.”
 I am Melanie Nathan and I direct The African Human Rights Coalition.
 This is what I have to report on this transgender day of visibility: I have been in direct contact with each of … More Transgender in Kakuma: We are dying help us!

 San Francisco, CA – The Center for Gender & Refugee Studies (CGRS) denounces the Trump Administration’s heartless decision to terminate Temporary Protected Status (TPS) for nearly 200,000 Salvadoran nationals who have been part of our communities for many years.
 Revoking their status is profoundly inhumane and will exacerbate conditions of violence and instability in El … More Denouncing Termination of TPS for El Salvador